Ottoman Empire: Demographics

 A population estimate for the empire of 11,692,480 for the 1520–1535 period was obtained by counting the households in Ottoman tithe registers, and multiplying this number by 5.
 For unclear reasons, the population in the 18th century was lower than that in the 16th century.
 An estimate of 7,230,660 for the first census held in 1831 is considered a serious undercount, as this census was meant only to register possible conscripts.

 Censuses of Ottoman territories only began in the early 19th century.
 Figures from 1831 onwards are available as official census results, but the censuses did not cover the whole population.
 For example, the 1831 census only counted men and did not cover the whole empire.
 For earlier periods estimates of size and distribution of the population are based on observed demographic patterns.

 However, it began to rise to reach 25–32 million by 1800, with around 10 million in the European provinces (primarily in the Balkans), 11 million in the Asiatic provinces, and around 3 million in the African provinces.
 Population densities were higher in the European provinces, double those in Anatolia, which in turn were triple the population densities of Iraq and Syria and five times the population density of Arabia.

 Towards the end of the empire's existence life expectancy was 49 years, compared to the mid-twenties in Serbia at the beginning of the 19th century.
 Epidemic diseases and famine caused major disruption and demographic changes.
 In 1785 around one-sixth of the Egyptian population died from the plague and Aleppo saw its population reduced by twenty percent in the 18th century.
 Six famines hit Egypt alone between 1687 and 1731 and the last famine to hit Anatolia was four decades later.
+The 1812–1819 Ottoman plague epidemic would cost the lives of at least 300,000 individuals.